magepages/mpdocs/docs/blog-m2/user-guide.rst

 *

-  * In **AppID** field: Admins need to create a Facebook App to get the AppID to fill this field.
+  * In the **AppID** field: Admins need to create a Facebook App to get the AppID to fill this field.
 You can refer more in `here <https://docs.mageplaza.com/social-login-m2/how-to-configure-facebook-api.html>`_
-  * In **Facebook: Number of Comment** field: This limits the number of comment displaying on the Post View Page.
+  * In the **Facebook: Number of Comment** field: This limits the number of comment displaying on the Post View Page.
 If you leave it blank, it will show all available comments.
-  * In **Facebook: Color Scheme** field: Choose the color which display commenter’s information.
+  * In the **Facebook: Color Scheme** field: Choose the color which display commenter’s information.
-  * In **Facebook: Order by** field: Choose the arrangement for comment displaying.
+  * In the **Facebook: Order by** field: Choose the arrangement for comment displaying.
     * **Social**: The comment which has more like(s) will display from the top.
     * **Reverse Time**: The comment which is published first will display from the bottom.
     * **Time**: The comment which is published first will display from the top.